ColinSullivan1/simple-dotnet-service/README.md

 2) Subscribe and provide a handler to process messages
 3) Drain on exit *(optional but good practice)*

 Take a look at the [code](./SimpleWeatherService/Program.cs).
-It's documented to describe what is happening when, and why.
+It is documented to describe what is happening when, and why.

 Usage:  `SimpleWeatherService <Required API key> --url <NATS url> --creds <NATS Credentials>`